georgringer/news/Documentation/AdministratorManual/Installation/Index.rst

 .. important::

-   Include the static emplate of `EXT:fluid_styled_content` or provide the following TypoScript yourself:
+   Include the static template of `EXT:fluid_styled_content` or provide the following TypoScript yourself:

     .. code-block:: typoscript